 Similar to the private van tour, a small group van tour can be another great option for a group of travelers and tourists from 2 to 9 people.

-The small group van tour is more affordable and inexpensive than the private tours.
-Plus, you can meet other travelers join the tour.
+The small group van tour is more affordable and inexpensive than private tours.
+Plus, you can meet other travelers to join the tour.
 Booking is available here.

 Those who want to make a day trip from Seoul and Jeju Island, make sure you check out Seoul to Jeju Island Flight & Hotel Package.